pedrogengo/MLChallenge/README.md

 </center>

-9. This upload will start the crawling process.
+9. (OPTIONAL) This upload will start the crawling process.
 You can follow the progress at SQS, looking at **Messages available** option in the menu of your queue.
 When it decreases to zero, it means that crawler process finished;
 10. To uses the predict route of API Gateway, you need to search again for S3 and enters in **bucket-model**;
 11. Download the model here and upload it to the bucket;
 12. Go to the **crawler-predict-appearances Lambda** and change de enviroment variable **MODEL_NAME** to the model that you uploaded in S3;